|

 Theater used to look like — at least half of it.
 Stretching

-from the end of the balcony level across to about the middle of
+from the end of the balcony level across to about the middle

-an outline of the theater was still distinguishable.
+level, an outline of the theater was still distinguishable.

-The stage / screen area, with fireplaces on each
+The stage / screen area, with fireplaces on

-ceiling was a gaping hole that has existed since ‘however
+of the ceiling was a gaping hole that has existed since ‘however

 old the Google Earth images show,” Mientkiewicz said.